GSA/resources.data.gov/pages/_resources/m-13-13-guidance.md

 ---
-name: "Supplemental Guidance on the Implementation of M-13-13 “Open Data Policy – Managing Information as an Asset” "
+resource_name: "Supplemental Guidance on the Implementation of M-13-13 “Open Data Policy – Managing Information as an Asset” "
 slug: m-13-13-guidance
 description: This document focuses on near-term efforts agencies must take to